Kiruthika162003/Current-Emotion-and-Personality-trait-detection-cum-virtual-friend/Readme.md

 The "Alzheimer's Disease People - Check Mode" is a specialized feature designed to provide support and reassurance to individuals with Alzheimer's disease or other forgetting disorders.
 When activated, this mode helps users check and review essential information and reminders to aid memory retention.
 The feature may include a digital memory journal, where users can record daily activities, appointments, and important events.
 Additionally, the Check Mode can set up automatic reminders for medication schedules, important tasks, and personal notes to prompt memory recall.
 The interface is designed to be simple, intuitive, and non-intrusive, fostering a calm and supportive digital environment.
 The "Alzheimer's Disease People - Check Mode" aims to alleviate anxiety and enhance the sense of independence for individuals facing memory challenges, helping them manage their daily lives more effectively.

+**15.Feature: Working Professionals - Schedule Fixer with Reminders and Automatic Table Generation**

+**Description:**

+The "Working Professionals - Schedule Fixer" is a powerful productivity feature that helps individuals manage their daily tasks efficiently.
+It allows users to set up their schedule and receive timely reminders for upcoming tasks.
+When a task is added to the schedule, the system automatically generates a table summarizing the day's tasks.
+The user receives a reminder notification 30 minutes before each task to ensure timely completion.
+Additionally, the generated task table is shared with the user as a text message, providing a quick overview of the day's agenda.
+This feature streamlines task organization, boosts productivity, and reduces the likelihood of missing important deadlines.
+The "Working Professionals - Schedule Fixer" fosters a well-organized and productive work routine, ensuring that tasks are managed effectively and executed on time.